alex-golang/imgtools/lib/pnm/README.md

-## pnm
+## PNM

-pnm provides an encoder for the PNM image format.
+Provides an encoder for the PNM image formats.